 Since these payment methods all come with fees, we'll hold your royalties until they add up to a minimum threshold ($25 for checks, $10 for digital payments), but otherwise we'll deliver payments once a month.

 Our sales channels all have different policies on their payments.
 Most of them delay payments by about 60 days after the end of the month in which the sale happens.
-We can't control that, but whatever we get (no matter when the sale happened), we'll send along to you in your next payment.
+We can't control that, but whatever we get (no matter when the sale happened), we'll send along to you in your next monthly payment.

 How much money am I going to make?